ValentinAr7/Product-List/README.md

 - ESLint: A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
 - React Librairies - react-dom, react-router-dom, react-icons and react-toastify.

-The application consists of 4 main sections:

 ![Application full-view](product-list/src/assets/Images/FullView.PNG)
 ![Application Mobile-view](product-list/src/assets/Images/MobileView1.PNG)
 ![Application Mobile-view2](product-list/src/assets/Images/MobileView2.PNG)

+The application consists of 4 main sections - header, sidebar, middle part and footer

 ### Header

 Positioned at the top of the application it includes a header section and subheader/navigation.
 It is sticky and is always on display.

-    * Header - splitted into 3 parts - logo, search bar and icons.
+- Header - splitted into 3 parts - logo, search bar and icons.
   Search Bar: Located in the middle of the header, the search bar provides functionality which allows the users to find the products they're looking for.
 As users type something, the application checks for matches within the json product file.
 It then displays these matching products, complete with their images, names, and an 'Add to Cart' button, enabling users to add the product to the cart.
 When the button is cilcked a notification pops up at the right top corner.
 This interactive feature enhances the user experience by providing quick, efficient access to the desired products.

-    * Subheader/Navigation - It includes 5 buttons to navigate through the application.
+- Subheader/Navigation - It includes 5 buttons to navigate through the application.

 ![Application Header](product-list/src/assets/Images/Header.PNG)
 ![Application Searchbar](product-list/src/assets/Images/SearchBar.PNG)